gherking/gherking/README.md

 Formats the given `GherkinDocument` to text.
 *Equivalent of gherkin-assembler's `format` method.
 See API [here](https://github.com/szikszail/gherkin-assembler).*

-### `PreProcessor`
+### Configuration

-Base class to create Gherkin feature file pre-processors.

-If you want to create own pre-processor, you only have to extends the `Default` class and override the filter and/or event methods, that you want to use or create and object with the desired methods.
+If you want to create own pre-processor, you only have to extends the `Default` class and override the filter and/or event methods, that you want to use; or create and object with the desired methods.

 #### Event methods